10.1 – Overview

-However, the lack of understanding of the clearing and settlement process could leave a void, and would not give a sense of completeness to the learning process.
-Hence, for this reason, we will explore what happens behind the scene from the time you buy a stock to the time it hits your DEMAT account.
+The lack of understanding of the clearing and settlement process could leave a void and leave you with many unanswered questions related to the market structure.
+Hence, for this reason, we will explore what happens behind the scenes from when you buy a stock to when it hits your DEMAT account.

 10.2 – What happens when you buy a stock?